 Can the employer ask you to work anyway?
 Yes, the Employer may use mandatory overtime in the event of an emergency.
 If you believe you have been asked to work mandatory overtime for something that is not a true emergency, or that the Employer has not taken reasonable steps to avoid a staffing situation that has resulted in an emergency, you should also contact your Local executive or UNA Labour Relations Officer immediately.

-If you have any questions or concerns, please contact your UNA local executive or Labour Relations Officer at 1-800-252-9394.
+You can contact your UNA Local Executive or Labour Relations Officer at 1-800-252-9394.